 Before this I taught a variety of courses including phonetics, phonology, and computational linguistics at Rice University.

-I am a phonetician, and think of what I do as laboratory phonology (Pierrehumbert, Beckman, & Ladd 2000, Association for Laboratory Phonology), which means I am interested in the quantitative, empirical study of the sounds and gestures of language.
+I am a phonetician, and think of what I do as cognitive science.
 In particular, I am interested in our phenomenal ability to perceive and control complex patterns of variation.

 Before grad school, I enjoyed ten years as technical lead of the University of Michigan's web infrastructure team.
 This entailed a lot of programming, systems administration (first SunOS, then Solaris, and then Linux), database administration (mysql, oracle), and cat herding (managing people).